peterkeen/page_viewer/README.md

 # Page Viewer

-This is a really dumb little app for viewing a directory full of markdown files on a website, with the following additional features:
+This is a dumb little app for dynamically rendering a directory full of markdown files on a website.
+It has the following additional features:

 * `_index.md` will be displayed as the index document if it exists.
 Otherwise a simple directory listing is displayed.
 * Integrates with [Docverter](http://www.docverter.com) for on-the-fly PDF conversion